ashu20777/Udacity_Data_Engineering/Data_Lake_with_Spark/README.md

 - Run the following command:
 `python etl.py`

 **From EMR Cluster:**
 * Launch an EMR cluster using your AWS account or CLI with the following settings:
 	- Release: `emr-6.0.0` or later
 	- Applications: `Spark`: Spark on Hadoop YARN
 	- Instance type: `m5.xlarge`
 	- Number of instance: `3`
-	- Choose an `EC2 key pair` to connect to master node using SSH (putty)
+	- Choose an `EC2 key pair` to connect to master node using SSH (Putty for Windows)
 	- check the `Use AWS Glue Data Catalog for table metadata` option to run Spark using Jupyter notebook
 * Connect to the Master node EC2 machine using SSH (putty for Windows)
 * Install GIT on master node: `$ sudo yum install make git`